fredcallaway/graphs-in-space/writing/thesis.md

 To test the model, we use naturalistic child directed speech, specifically the corpora prepared by @phillips14.
 For each of the seven languages, the input can be tokenized by word, syllable, or phoneme, giving a total of $7 \times 3 = 21$ corpora.
 All models are trained on the first 7000 utterances of each corpus, and tested on the next 1000.
 We test several instantiations of Nümila using different graph implementations, merge functions, and parameter settings.

 ## Grammaticality judgment
 As a first test, we use the common task of discriminating grammatical from ungrammatical utterances.
 This task is appealing because it is theory agnostic (unlike evaluating tree structures) and it does not require that the model produce normalized probabilities (unlike perplexity).
-The only requirement is that the model be able to quantify how well an utterance fits its knowledge of the language.

 ### Generating an acceptability score
 To score an utterance, the model begins by parsing the utterance, discovering a path through the graph that passes through every word in the sentence (possibly visiting multiple words with one chunk node).
 The product of chunkinesses for every adjacent pair of nodes on the path is then calculated.
 Finally, to avoid penalizing longer utterances, the score is taken to the $n-1$ root, where $n$ is the length of the utterance.